 Efficiency is simply defined as the ratio of output power to the input power.
-Let R = total resistance of the armature circuit (including the brush contact resistance, at series winding resistance, inter-pole winding resistance and compensating winding resistance).
-The efficiency of DC generator is explained below in the line diagram.
+Let R be the total resistance of the armature circuit (including the brush contact resistance, at series winding resistance, inter-pole winding resistance and compensating winding resistance).

 - I is the output current